 Bone marrow transplants have a lot of advantages for their recipients.
 Some of them include:

-- It helps to cure some cancer and help some go into remission
+- It helps to cure some cancers and help some go into remission

 - Autologous bone marrow transplants have a lower risk of transplant rejections.